 Measure 3 Tbsp of the flour mixture into a small bowl and add the cut, dried cranberries; toss until the cranberry pieces are coated and separated. (see NOTES)

 Using a stand mixer with paddle attachment, beat the butter and sugar at medium speed until light and fluffy – about 2 minutes.

 Beat in the vanilla extract (and, if you want a slightly heavier orange flavor, add 1/4 tsp orange oil).

 Add the egg yolks and whole eggs one at a time, allowing each to incorporate before adding the next.

 Gradually add the flour mixture and mix until just incorporated.

 Using a spatula, gently fold in the cranberries.

-Pour the patter into the prepared cake pan and smooth the surface with a spatula.
+Pour the patter into the prepared cake pan and smooth the surface with an offset spatula.

 Bake until the cake is golden brown, and a cake tester (toothpick or bamboo skewer) inserted into the center of the cake comes out clean – about 40 minutes.

 Remove from oven and cool for 20 minutes.
 Then remove the cake from the pan and transfer to a wire rack to cool completely.